-The bridge alignment in the 1961 Gaithersburg Vicinity Master Plan would have created a new four-lane bridge crossing the tracks at a skew, much longer and approximately 6 feet higher than the existing bridge, highly visible and projecting traffic noise farther into the Town than at present, and "impose(d) a serious nuisance on Grove residents through loss of direct access to the south"
+The bridge alignment in the 1961 Gaithersburg Vicinity Master Plan would have created a new four-lane bridge crossing the tracks at a skew, much longer and approximately 6 feet higher than the existing bridge, highly visible and projecting traffic noise farther into the Town than at present, and "impose(d) a serious nuisance on Grove residents through loss of direct access to the south" (as stated in the Town's 1975 Master Plan) by requiring that all vehicular access to the Grove be by way of Washington Grove Lane.

-: Indicates matter added to previous Master Plan.
-Underline
+Underline: Indicates matter added to previous Master Plan.
+Page 36 DRAFT Dated 2017-12-18